Peeling skin syndrome: Peeling skin syndrome 1

 Peeling skin syndrome 1 is caused by a genetic defect in the corneodesmosin (CDSN) gene.
 This gene localizes to the human epidermis and other epithelia.
 The protein experiences a chain of cleavages during corneocyte maturation.
 Its symptoms include short stature, abnormality of metabolism/homeostasis, scaling skin, pruritus, erythema, asthma, brittle hair, and abnormality of hair texture.

 Peeling skin syndrome 2

 Peeling Skin Syndrome 2 is caused by a genetic defect in the TGM5 gene.
 Transglutaminase 5 is best for catalyzing the cross-linking of proteins and the conjugation of polyamines to proteins.
 It also adds to the development of the cornified cell envelope of keratinocytes.
 Its symptoms include excessive wrinkling of palmar skin, skin erosion, hyperpigmentation of the skin, ichthyosis, and allergy.

 Peeling skin syndrome 3

 Peeling skin syndrome 3 is caused by a genetic defect in the carbohydrate sulfotransferase (CHST8) gene.
-This gene is characterized by a way of asymptomatic lifelong and non-stop dropping of the stratum corneum of the dermis.
-Its symptoms begin for the duration of the second half of the primary decade of existence and encompass generalized white scaling taking place over the upper and lower extremities.
+This condition is characterized by asymptomatic lifelong and non-stop dropping of the stratum corneum of the dermis.
+Its symptoms begin during the second half of the primary decade of existence and encompass generalized white scaling taking place over the upper and lower extremities.